 Sophie Turner (Jean Grey/Phoenix), James McAvoy (Professor Charles Xavier), Michael Fassbender (Eric Lehnsherr/Magneto), Jennifer Lawrence (Raven/Mystique), Nicholas Hoult (Hank McCoy/Beast), Tye Sheridan (Scott Summers/Cyclops), Jessica Chastain (Vuk), Kodi Smit-McPhee (Kurt Wagner/Nightcrawler), Alexandra Shipp (Orora Monroe/Storm), Evan Peters (Peter Maximoff/Quicksilver), Scott Shepherd (John Grey), Halston Sage (Dazzler), Lamar Johnson (Match), Summer Fontana (Young Jean Grey 8 Years Old), Hannah Anderson (Elaine Grey)

 In 1975, eight year-old Jean Grey argues with her parents about the radio station that is playing as they drive.
 This causes a sudden eruption of her powers that overturns the car, killing her parents.
 In the aftermath, she is taken in by Professor Charles Xavier.
-In 1992, Jean accompanies an X-Men team as they go into orbit to the rescue of a space shuttle that is being threatened by solar flares.
+In 1992, Jean accompanies a team of X-Men into orbit to the rescue of a space shuttle that is being threatened by solar flares.
 Jean is teleported into the shuttle where she uses her abilities to stop it falling apart and is narrowly rescued as it explodes.
 Afterwards, Raven angrily turns on Professor Xavier for putting Jean in danger.
-However, tests reveal that Jean’s powers are growing after the explosion.
+Tests then reveal that Jean’s powers are growing following the explosion.
 Able to access her memories, she finds that Professor Xavier blanked what happened as a child from her and that her father is still alive.
 She goes to confront him.
 The other X-Men follow to bring her back but this ends in a massive fight during which Jean kills Raven.
-Jean flees and seeks refuge at Magneto’s compound but US military arrive to stop her and she uses her newfound powers to drive them off.
-She is then found by aliens who reveal that she is inhabited by a powerful energy being that was responsible for creating all life on Earth and equally capable of destroying it.
+Jean flees and seeks refuge at Magneto’s compound.
+The US military arrive to stop her and she uses her newfound powers to drive them off.
+She is then found by aliens who reveal that she is inhabited by a powerful energy being that was responsible for creating all life on Earth and is equally capable of destroying it.
 As the aliens seek to take the Phoenix energy from her, Jean is hunted on all sides by X-Men, Magneto and the military who have ordered a new crackdown on mutants.

 This was the tenth of the X-Men films.
-The series had begun back with Bryan Singer’s X-Men (2000), which was made back at a time when the Marvel Cinematic Universe did not exist.
+The series had begun with Bryan Singer’s X-Men (2000), which was made back at a time when the Marvel Cinematic Universe did not exist.
 Singer followed up with X2 (2003) and then departed the franchise whereupon it fell in on itself with the next entry, Brett Ratner’s X-Men: The Last Stand (2006).
-With the salaries of the stars accelerating due to their increased profile, 20th Century Fox tried alternative options such as solo ventures like X-Men Origins: Wolverine (2009), The Wolverine (2003) and Logan (2017) and then a reboot series that recast the series with younger faces beginning with X: First Class (2011), followed by X-Men: Days of Future Past (2014), X-Men: Apocalypse (2016) and Dark Phoenix here.
+With the salaries of the stars accelerating due to their increased profile, 20th Century Fox tried alternative options such as solo ventures like X-Men Origins: Wolverine (2009), The Wolverine (2003) and Logan (2017) and then a reboot series that recast the series with younger faces beginning with X: First Class (2011), followed by X-Men: Days of Future Past (2014), X-Men: Apocalypse (2016), Dark Phoenix here and the subsequent The New Mutants (2020).
 That’s not mentioning other spinoffs like Deadpool (2016), Deadpool 2 (2018) and the tv series’ Legion (2017-9) and The Gifted (2017-9).

-Dark Phoenix will be the last of the X-Men films – as we know them at least.
-It comes out shortly after 20th Century Fox, the series copyright holder, merges with Disney who are partnered with Marvel Studios.
+Dark Phoenix and The New Mutants spelt the end of the X-Men films – as we know them at least.
+It came out three months after 20th Century Fox, the series copyright holder, merged with Disney who are partnered with Marvel Studios.
 This of course means that film rights to the X-Men revert back to Marvel and will almost certainly merge with the MCU at some future point.

 For right or wrong, Dark Phoenix was regarded as a troubled production.
 Reshoots were ordered following early test screenings and dragged out for a year.
-Moreover, the film was then caught up in release schedule shuffling due to the 20th Century Fox-Disney merger.
-When released, the film earned a mere $65 million domestically, which is not immodest overall but is nearly $100 million less than all the other films, making it the lowest grossing entry of the X-Men series and a substantial loss for the studio.
+The film was then caught up in release schedule shuffling due to the 20th Century Fox/Disney merger.
+When released, the film earned a mere $65 million domestically, which is not immodest overall but is nearly $100 million less than all the other films, making it the lowest grossing entry of the X-Men series (until The New Mutants which came out amid the 2020 theatrical closures due to the Covid pandemic) and a substantial loss for the studio.

 I don’t think the Dark Phoenix storyline comes out that interestingly – concepts like the force that created life in the universe gets thrown around too casually and all it seems to amount to is lots of energy blasts and coloured lights.
 There is an interesting idea lurking inside the script that is about questioning the character of Professor Xavier – whether he is interested in self-glorification at the cost of others’ lives and the justification of altering someone’s memories.
 However, I don’t think it gets a very substantial treatment – it gets abruptly thrown in after the mission seemingly to give Jennifer Lawrence a big scene and then is shuffled off to the side at the end when Professor Xavier abruptly quits.